seedventure/DEX/README.md

 @param s part of signature for the order hash as signed by user
 @return uint: amount of the given order that has already been filled in terms of amountGet / tokenGet

-#### `function migrateFunds(address newContract, address[] tokens_) public`
-User triggered function to migrate funds into a new contract to ease updates.
-Emits a FundsMigrated event.
-@param address Contract address of the new contract we are migrating funds to
-@param address[] Array of token addresses that we will be migrating to the new contract

-#### `function depositForUser(address user) public payable`
-This function handles deposits of Ether into the contract, but allows specification of a user.
-Note: This is generally used in migration of funds.
-Note: With the payable modifier, this function accepts Ether.

-#### `function depositTokenForUser(address token, uint amount, address user) public`
-This function handles deposits of Ethereum based tokens into the contract, but allows specification of a user.
-Does not allow Ether.
-If token transfer fails, transaction is reverted and remaining gas is refunded.
-Note: This is generally used in migration of funds.
-Note: With the payable modifier, this function accepts Ether.
-Note: Remember to call Token(address).approve(this, amount) or this contract will not be able to do the transfer on your behalf.
-@param token Ethereum contract address of the token or 0 for Ether
-@param amount uint of the amount of the token the user wishes to deposit